frostoven/change-tracker/README.md

 ## Change Tracker

-An object-focused alternative to Publisher / Subscriber models.
+A zero-dependency object-focused alternative to Publisher / Subscriber models.

 ## What's the purpose of this library?